OfficeAllyGit/LAHack-2020/Challenge 2 - DeepVariant/ReadMe.md

 1. Pull down the DeepVariant source code and set up DeepVariant on your machine:

     https://github.com/google/deepvariant/

+   NOTE:  Do not use the google cloud or other paid versions!
+We are looking at the local installation version only with Docker.

 2. Read the case study here and perform the same actions step by step: